Code-Institute-Submissions/planties/README.md

 ## Skeleton

-You'll be able to view the sketches, wireframes, and mockups for this project in the **assets** folder in the [Github project repository](https://github.com/gaspar91/planties).
+You'll be able to view the wireframes for this project in the **assets** folder in the [Github project repository](https://github.com/gaspar91/planties).

 I used [Balsamiq](https://balsamiq.com/) to build the wireframes, so you might need the program in order to view some of the documents.